AYCHErp/SmartContracts/README.md

 - `npm run dockerize`

 #### Run a specific migration
+- `npm run migrate:{migration_number}`
-- `npm run migrate:{migration_number}`, where `{migration_number}` represents the specific seed data you would like to deploy.
+- where `{migration_number}` represents the specific seed data you would like to deploy.
 You must be running an Ethereum node locally on port 8545.